Sundara Karma

-Sundara Karma are an English rock band formed in 2011 in Reading, England.
-The band consists of lead vocalist, guitarist and songwriter Oscar Pollock, lead guitarist Ally Baty, bassist Dom Cordell and drummer Haydn Evans.
-The band's name is derived from Sanskrit words, meaning "Beautiful Karma".
+Sundara Karma were an English rock band formed in 2011 in Reading, Berkshire.
+The band consisted of lead vocalist, guitarist and songwriter Oscar Pollock, lead guitarist Ally Baty, bassist Dom Cordell and drummer Haydn Evans.
+The band's name is derived from Hindi words, meaning "Beautiful Karma".

 History

 2011–2016: Formation and early years

-Sundara Karma formed in 2011 while they were teenagers in secondary school.
-In 2013, after uploading an early demo to SoundCloud, the band were offered to be the opening support for several major acts.
-The next three years saw the band touring relentlessly across the United Kingdom and Europe while also putting out music that would later feature on their debut album, Youth Is Only Ever Fun in Retrospect.
+Sundara Karma was formed in 2011 when its members were teenagers attending secondary school.
+In 2013, after uploading an early demo to SoundCloud, the band was offered the opportunity to be the opening support act for several prominent artists.
+Over the next three years, the band embarked on extensive tours across the United Kingdom and Europe, while also releasing music that would later be included on their debut album, Youth Is Only Ever Fun in Retrospect.

 2017–2018: Youth is Only Ever Fun In Retrospect

 In January 2017, Sundara Karma released their debut album titled Youth Is Only Ever Fun in Retrospect via Sony Music and Chess Club.
 It peaked at number 24 on the UK Albums Chart and received Silver Certification from British Phonographic Industry.
 In May 2017, they announced an upgrade to their debut album via social media, adding the tracks "Explore", "Lakhey", and "Another Word For Beautiful" to the original track listing.